-2014 March 10 Monday evening - Timebank orientation & potluck
+2014 April 21 Monday - Timebank planning meeting & potluck dinner

 We also give presentations and orientation meetings by request.
 Contact us to arrange a meeting with you, your neighborhood group, sustainability project, or educational or community service organization.